petertwigg/petertwigg.github.io/testimonials.md

 ## Testimonials from clients who have worked with Peter Twigg

+> Meditation seems to be a focused-mind activity not just relaxation!
+Peter is great at teaching this special skill.
+> <footer> Doctor, Sydney, NSW, Australia</footer>

 > Highly recommended.
 Whether you are new to meditative practices or not.
 You will have amazing experiences and your life will be richer for it.
 Do it!
 > <footer>Retiree, Oberon, NSW, Australia</footer>